HTMLGraph logo HTMLGraph

 The graph object provides all the necessary methods to retrieve the structure of the current graph.

-1. To get the state of a node, call:
+1. get the state of a node

 const node = canvas.graph.getNode("node-1");